-From the unique seating concepts to a completely reimagined food and beverage experience, the arena creates a new benchmark for sports venue design.
+From the innovative seating concepts to a completely reimagined food and beverage experience, the 17,000-seat arena creates a new benchmark for sports venue design.
 Inspired by the BeltLine, an ambitious urban redevelopment project that is connecting Atlanta’s neighborhoods through a 22-mile loop of trails and parks, the team designed the arena’s open concourses to create diverse social experiences.

-The Hawks’ local partnerships and celebrity connections led to the creation of additional curated dining and service experiences, including Zac Brown’s Social Club, Killer Mike’s SWAG Shop and restaurateur Giovanni DiPalma’s Little Italia collection of eateries.
+The Hawks’ local partnerships and celebrity connections led to the creation of curated dining and service experiences, including Zac Brown’s Social Club, Killer Mike’s SWAG Shop and restaurateur Giovanni di Palma’s Little Italia collection of eateries.
 The renovation also includes the NBA’s first courtside bar.